bitovi/academy/src/typescript/8-keyof-typeof.md

 }
 ```

-`typeof` is often used in conjunction with `ReturnType`, a [utility type](./utility-types) provided by TypeScript, as a way to type out the return of a function.
+`typeof` is often used in conjunction with `ReturnType`, a utility type (learn more about utility types: [learn-typescript/utility-types]) provided by TypeScript, as a way to type out the return of a function.
 Say for example we have a function defined somewhere and we need to give a type for a value that is returned from the function.
 We could achieve this using `ReturnType`

 ```ts
 // Some function in a module